Minneapolis, MN | September 11-13, 2025

 • Mia Brown-Seguin “Breaking the Mold!
 Topics in Sculptural Handmade Paper”

-• Lee McDonald “All things About Vacuum Systems”
+• Lee McDonald “Paper, Water, and Vacuum Systems”

 4:15 - 5:30 Session 7

-• Panel: Jerushia Graham, Aidan Anne Frierson, Cat Liu, & e. ainsley “Beneath The Visible: Community Dialogue”
+• Panel: Steph Rue, Jerushia Graham, Aidan Anne Frierson, Cat Liu, & e. ainsley “Beneath The Visible: Community Dialogue”

 5:30 - 6:00 Keepsakes pick up